Pukeahu National War Memorial Park

 Pukeahu National War Memorial Park, also known as Pukeahu Park, is situated in front of the National War Memorial in the suburb of Mt Cook, Wellington, New Zealand.
-It opened on 18 April 2015 in time for the centenary of the World War I Gallipoli landings, and was one of the New Zealand Government's key projects to commemorate the 100th anniversary of World War I. The hill where the memorial was built was named 'Pukeahu' (from Māori puke ahu, "sacred hill") by the Ngāi Tara iwi (tribe).
+The park includes various national memorials to both New Zealand's military allies and historic opponents, and is situated on top of Arras Tunnel, which contains State Highway 1.
+It was opened in April 2015 as part of New Zealand's commemoration of the 100th anniversary of World War I.